MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-the-problem-with-the-demonlist.md

 ---
-title: "Geometry Dash Extreme Demons: The Problem With The Demonlist"
+title: "Geometry Dash Extreme Demons: The Problem With The Demon List"
-desc: The hardest levels ever made in Geometry Dash are extreme demons and they are ranked on the Pointercrate demonlist.
+desc: The hardest levels ever made in Geometry Dash are extreme demons and they are ranked on the Pointercrate Demon List.
 However, as of late, it has become incredibly controversial.
 image: https://i.ytimg.com/vi/l8BYnU457O0/maxresdefault.jpg
 imageSource: https://youtu.be/l8BYnU457O0
 date: 2022-09-27